elviswolcott/remark-admonitions/test/sample.md

 :::

 :::warning
-You can't nest them
+You can nest them
-* but
+* and
 * you
 * can
 * nest